pspete/psPAS/docs/collections/_commands/Find-PASSafe.md

 ## OUTPUTS

 ## NOTES
-This API is largely undocumented, but appears to be available since V10

-The documentation mentions no body parameters, but search/offset/limit/sort(NYI)/filter(NYI) seem to work
+Find-PASSafe is depreciated from 11.7

+Function was based on undocumented features available since V10

 It returns results faster than the v9 API (invoked with Get-PASSafe) but has a vastly different return object

+Now documented since version 12.0, this is the Gen2 API for Get-PASafe.

 ## RELATED LINKS